-On the other hand, if you can put all mostly positive energy, then you will get the positive energy back.
+On the other hand, if you can put all the most positive energy out, then you will get positive energy back.
 This is the core of why positive thinking works in your favor and why you should start embracing it more in your regular life.

 Positive thinking isn’t just good for your own life, but others as well!

 By being a happier, more fulfilled person, you can spread that positive energy around and help others feel better as well.

 Try to remain positive and uplifted when talking to other people in your daily life, and you will be amazed by what a more peaceful place the world becomes.
 Positive energy truly spreads around just as quickly as negative energy.

 3. Improve Your Physical Health

 Many people look at positive thinking and self-improvement as something that helps their mental health, which is true, but that’s not all.
 It can also have a positive impact on your mental health.

 Whether you have mental conditions like anxiety and stress, or you just want to improve your mental clarity and focus, it can be really useful.

 Positive thinking helps you to feel better, which can then create better motivation, higher energy, and help you find more inspiration.